defenestration is the act of throwing a body through

-We are full of worlds that can't be contained by a pill.
+We are full of worlds that can't be contained by a pill

+MAD Poetry is an initiative that originated in the Illawarra.
 The key focus of the project is on creating a safe writing space for emerging voices with a lived/living experience of mental health issues to express how they see the world, where these poets can define themselves through their creativity not their diagnosis, and explore by pen and page their experience of illness, institutions, recovery, self-care, and beyond.

 PoetsView more poets »